joe-easley/AzureStorageWrapper/README.md

               "password": "Wouldn'tYouLikeToKnow,
               "sas_duration": "5"}

-This can be accessed using something like:
+This can be used using something like:

-    authentication = AuthenticationFunctions(params).token
+    authentication_token = AuthenticationFunctions(params).token

 The dictionary must include;
 - authentication_method (e.g "client_secret" or "user").
 See Authentication sections for more information